StratusLab/stratuslab.github.com/_posts/2012-12-16-docs-cloud-init.md

 correctly there.
 StratusLab now supports CloudInit contextualization in addition to the OpenNebula and HEPiX contextualization schemes.

-This article explains how an appliance using CloudInit can be created and how users can send contextualization information to the appliance.
+This article explains how users can send contextualization information to the appliance and how an appliance using CloudInit can be created.

 CloudInit